 Crash reports provide insights into root causes, allowing developers to fix issues before they impact a larger audience.

 Customer-reported bugs are the number of defects identified by users.
 If it’s high, it means the testing process is neither adequate nor effective.
+Defects reported by customers serve as a key metric for tracking quality issues that escape initial testing and for identifying areas where the QA process can be improved.
+Tracking customer-reported bugs helps assess software reliability from the end-user perspective and ensures that post-release issues are minimized.

 A decrease in customer-reported bugs over time signals improvements in testing and quality assurance.